Skip to main content

 • votes: Enables secure voting mechanisms and tallies votes for proposals.

-To integrate certain governance functionalities into the main application module, you should include the following import statements in the main.rell file:
+To integrate specific governance functionalities into the main application module, include the following import statements in the main.rell file:

 import lib.governance.citizens;